Cross-domain Neural Pitch and Periodicity Estimation: Evaluation

 \textbf{Improved pitch and periodicity estimation} We apply our proposed methods (Section~\ref{sec:pitch}) to each of our three baseline models (Section~\ref{sec:baselines}), producing CREPE++, DeepF0++, and FCNF0++.
 We perform training and inference on both MDB-stem-synth and PTDB, and use both \textit{max} and our proposed \textit{entropy} methods for periodicity decoding (Section~\ref{sec:periodicity}).
 Unless otherwise specified, we use argmax for pitch decoding for all models instead of local expected value decoding (Section~\ref{sec:prior-methods}) in order to avoid having to perform a hyperparameter search on the window size for every model.

 We find FCNF0++ to be our most broadly-useful model, since its pitch accuracy is roughly equal to the best model for pitch (DeepF0++), its periodicity estimation is equal or better, and it runs an order of magnitude faster than DeepF0++.
 We separately evaluate the impact of local expected value decoding on FCNF0++ with a window size of 19 (i.e., 95 cents) determined via hyperparameter search over odd window sizes.
 We compare to our baseline models as well as three common open-source pitch estimators: PYIN~\cite{mauch2014pyin}, an accurate DSP-based method; DIO~\cite{morise2009fast}, a fast DSP-based method written primarily in C++; and the open-source implementation of CREPE trained on six music datasets.
-While PYIN is often used in combination with Viterbi pitch decoding, we instead use argmax decoding both for fair comparison with our other methods and because performing $O(n \log n)$ Viterbi decoding on the long audio files of MDB-stem-synth is more than ten times slower than any method we consider.
+While PYIN is often used in combination with Viterbi pitch decoding, we instead use argmax decoding for fair comparison with our other methods.
 We use the \texttt{torchcrepe}~\cite{morrison2022torchcrepe} wrapper of CREPE with argmax decoding.
 This produces the same results as the original Keras implementation~\cite{kim2022crepe} up to floating point error in the input normalization.
 We perform estimation using PYIN and DIO using a 16 kHz sampling rate, which we find outperforms an 8 kHz sampling rate for these estimators.
-Note that the open-source implementation of DIO does not provide a method for estimating periodicity.
-Future work may explore whether the band aperiodicity method often used alongside DIO in the WORLD speech representation~\cite{morise2016world} can be used to perform high-quality single-channel periodicity estimation.
-We also perform ablations of each of our proposed methods on our FCNF0++ model to assess their relative merit.
+The open-source implementation of DIO does not provide a method for estimating periodicity.
+We perform ablations of each of our proposed methods on our FCNF0++ model to assess their relative merit.

 \textbf{Cross-domain generalization} We train FCNF0++ on MDB-stem-synth and PTDB individually as well as jointly.
 We do this to examine how training exclusively on one dataset impacts generalization on the other, when compared to training on both.
 We investigate any failures to generalize from one dataset to another by comparing the training data distributions over pitch bins to produce insights of desirable properties of the training data of a neural pitch and periodicity estimator.